Ashish-Singh-DataScientist-DataAnalyst/Ashish-Singh-DataScientist-DataAnalyst/README.txt

-Dimension by HTML5 UP
-html5up.net | @ajlkn
+Dimension For HTML
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the CCA 3.0 license

 This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages"